Libertum-Project/Launchpad/README.md

         7. Shares = an array with the shares (IN THE SAME ORDER AS Payees)
             example: [34,33,33] (the sum of the shares MUST be equal to 100)

-    Notes --> the amount of USDT that will be distributed for the partners, is taken from the difference of the USDT collected and the "USDT*PERCENTAGE_FOR_LP"(variable #1)
+    Notes --> the amount of USDT that is distributed among the partners, is taken from the difference of the USDT collected and the USDT for the liquidity pool (percentage)

     example:
         owners = [libertum, projectOwner, otherPartner]